 Message Description Printer Driver update failed The driver update did not succeed.
 Remove the printers and uninstall the Card Printer Driver.
-Refer to "Silent Uninstall" or "Uninstall the Card Printer Driver" on page 63.
+Refer to "Silent Uninstall" or "" on page 3-63.
 Run the silentinstall.cmd command to install the new driver version.
 Refer to "Silent Install Command" on page E-2.
 Windows updates are pending One or more Windows updates are pending.
 Finish installing the Windows updates and run the DriverUtility command again to update the Card Printer Driver.
 Newer driver already installed A newer version of the Card Printer Driver already is installed.